“I” vs. “We” in Interviews

 The ideal formula in an interview is to be conscious of balancing the use of “I” and “We”, so that you DO take credit for your personal accomplishments, AND DO come across as a team player who acknowledges others.
 It is ok to standout sometimes, and in an interview it is important to clearly articulate your achievements.

 The best way to achieve this balance is to prepare your stories in advance, and rehearse how you will tell them.
-See my earlier blog about rehearsing stories for interviews.
+Learn more about interview tips from the leading executive search firm.